 Cal-Maine Foods (CALM) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the egg producer had lost 15.6% over the past month, lagging the Basic Materials sector's loss of 4.04% and the S&P 500's loss of 6.82% in that time.
+Coming into today, shares of the egg producer had lost 10.57% in the past month.
+In that same time, the Basic Materials sector gained 2.96%, while the S&P 500 gained 0.89%.

 Cal-Maine Foods will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Cal-Maine Foods to post earnings of $0.45 per share.
-This would mark year-over-year growth of 600%.
+On that day, Cal-Maine Foods is projected to report earnings of $0.45 per share, which would represent year-over-year growth of 600%.

-Investors might also notice recent changes to analyst estimates for Cal-Maine Foods.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Cal-Maine Foods.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Cal-Maine Foods currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Cal-Maine Foods is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Cal-Maine Foods currently has a Forward P/E ratio of 31.57.
-For comparison, its industry has an average Forward P/E of 12.78, which means Cal-Maine Foods is trading at a premium to the group.
+Investors should also note Cal-Maine Foods's current valuation metrics, including its Forward P/E ratio of 33.1.
+For comparison, its industry has an average Forward P/E of 12.72, which means Cal-Maine Foods is trading at a premium to the group.

 The Agriculture - Products industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 71, which puts it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 55, putting it in the top 22% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"